 — If dot11RSNAOperatingChannelValidationActivated is true, including an OCI Element containing an OCI element as defined in 9.4.2.236 (OCI element), if dot11RSNAOperatingChannelValidationActivated is true.

-— If dot11DeviceIDActivated is true, including a PASN Encrypted Data element and a Device ID subelement as defined in 9.4.2.316 (Device ID element) in the PASN Encrypted Data element, if required per the procedure in 12.2.12.1 (Device ID mechanism).
+— If dot11DeviceIDActivated is true, including a PASN Encrypted Data element, a PASN ID subelement and optionally a Device ID subelement as defined in 9.4.2.xxx(PASN ID element) and 9.4.2.316 (Device ID element) in the PASN Encrypted Data element, if required per the procedure in 12.2.12.1 (Device ID mechanism).
 The PASN Encrypted Data element shall be encrypted as defined in 12.2.13 (Encryption of the Encrypted Data field in the PASN Encrypted Data element in PASN).

 (informative) Example opaque device identifier scheme

 AF.1 General

-This annex provides an example opaque identifier generation scheme that may be used to generate an identifier suitable for use in the Device ID field of the Device ID element (see 9.4.2.316 (Device ID element)) as used in the procedure defined in 12.2.12.1 (Device ID mechanism).
+This annex provides an example opaque identifier generation scheme that may be used to generate an identifier suitable for use in the Device ID field of the Device ID element (see 9.4.2.316 (Device ID element)) or in the PASN ID field of the PASN ID element (see 9.4.2.xxx (PASN ID element))as used in the procedure defined in 12.2.12.1 (Device ID mechanism).
 [247] These procedures require that the identifier precludes tracking by third parties.
 In addition to satisfying this requirement, this scheme also provides for countermeasures to deal with traffic analysis, precludes cutting-and-pasting of identities into conversations, prevents the same identifier from being used on distinct ESSs, and has an acceptable security level based on the birthday paradox.[248]
 It uses symmetric cryptography for speed and DoS resistance.
-It imposes minimal overhead on each frame that contains a device ID, imposes minimal state retention requirements on an ESS (a single secret), and establishes a binding of each unwrapped identity assigned to a STA and the current opaque device identifier provided to it.
+It imposes minimal overhead on each frame that contains either or both of a device ID and a PASN ID, imposes minimal state retention requirements on an ESS (a single secret), and establishes a binding of each unwrapped identity assigned to a STA and the current opaque device identifier provided to it.